cieloaloy/cse15l-lab-reports/lab3.md

 The output looks exactly like our previous command using just `-S -N`, but this one will remain in the terminal.

 Overall, the significant difference between `-X` and `cat file.txt` is that this option adheres to the regular rules of `less` by only displaying one screen's worth of information at a time.
 The text that remains is ONLY that which was shown with the command, NOT the entire document.
+This option is helpful for when you only need to access the beginning or a specific section of a particularly long file.

 ## Option 4: -F